Insider Tips for Better Blog and Newsletter Content

 Diving headfirst into writing a blog or an email newsletter without knowing who you are writing for is like showing up at a costume party without knowing the theme — awkward and potentially disastrous.
 Crocheted toga, anyone?

 At the same time, "knowing your audience" can be an intangible cliché.
-So here are a few suggestions to actually, tangible know your blog or newsletter reader.
+So here are a few suggestions to actually, tangibly know your blog or newsletter reader.

 Choose Engaging Topics